-March 1 is the deadline for preferred consideration for Graduate Assistantships and/or Fellowships, although some programs may have earlier deadlines.
+March 1 is the deadline for preferred consideration for Graduate Assistantships, Graduate Student Foundation Fellowship, and the AOP grants, although some programs may have earlier deadlines.
 Please check with the appropriate college/department for information.

 Paying for Graduate School

-There are several financial opportunities for graduate students to take advantage of at UW-Eau Claire.
+There are several financial opportunities for graduate students to take advantage of through the Office of Graduate Studies at UW-Eau Claire.
 View some of them below.

 Assistantship awards are based, in part, on admission to full standing in a degree program (or eligibility for full standing upon completion of the baccalaureate degree).